-&lt;sup>65 Where the location of the research is wholly independent of any of the individuals and organisations with responsibilities under this policy framework (e.g. a public or private space that is not under contract for the research, such as a public library or a café), these responsibilities fall instead to the principal investigator's employer, except 9.14.b, which is waived.
+9.14.
+Research sites are the organisations with day-to-day responsibility for the locations where a research project is carried out.
+In health and social care research, they are often providers of health or social care and/or the employer of members of the research team.
+Research sites are responsible (Where the location of the research is wholly independent of any of the individuals and organisations with responsibilities under this policy framework (e.g. a public or private space that is not under contract for the research, such as a public library or a café), these responsibilities fall instead to the principal investigator's employer, except 9.14.b, which is waived) for: